rekhaDevs/samagragovernance.in/src/pages/governanceframeworks/index.md

     image: /img/slide1-2-.jpg
     text: >-
-      The Governance Matrix is a tool to determine the readiness of a government system (national, state or local) to drive outcomes as a function of level of political salience (political will) and system capacity (people, processes and infrastructure).
+      The Governance Matrix is a tool to determine the readiness of a government (national, state or local) to drive outcomes as a function of political salience (political will) and system capacity (people, processes and infrastructure).
   - actions:
       - link: >-
           https://drive.google.com/file/d/1RkOgRkMCP2tj357y2Vn5gNR0wipoiBua/view?usp=sharing